cogsec-collaborative/AMITT/counters_index.md

 </tr>
 <tr>
 <td><a href="counters/C00028.md">C00028</a></td>
-<td>Blockchain audit log and validation with collaborative decryption to post comments</td>
+<td>Make information provenance available</td>
-<td>Use blockchain technology to require collaborative validation before posts or comments are submitted.
+<td>Blockchain audit log and validation with collaborative decryption to post comments.
+Use blockchain technology to require collaborative validation before posts or comments are submitted.

 This could be used to adjust upvote weight via a trust factor of people and organisations you trust, or other criteria.</td>
 <td>M011 - verification</td>